Mulholland Highway a ‘Snake’ of a road

-Story: Barry Green /Photo: Greg McManus
+Story: Barry Green /Photo: Dawn Green

 AS a 1960s schoolboy, Barry Green spent his hard-earned pocket money on Racing Car News and Sports Car World, monthly enthusiast magazines he would studiously pore over at the expense of any text book.
 Little wonder then that reading about fast cars and motorsport led to a four decade career (not out) writing about same, initially as freelancer then author and professional writer.
 His exploits are captured in two recent release books, The Best of Drives 1 and 2, each a first-hand compilation of nearly 80 drives on some of the world’s greatest roads and circuits.
 This story is but one . . .
 (Headshot photo - Ernest Litera)

 Car - 2015 Dodge Challenger SXT Plus